SFULibrary/islandora_context/README.md

 # Islandora Context

 Provides a set of [Context](https://dupal.org/project/context) "conditions" and "reactions" for Islandora objects.
-Still very early in development - use cases are welcome.
+Still in early development - use cases are welcome.

 ## Introduction